CREA: A Collaborative Multi-Agent Framework for Creative Image Editing and Generation: Methodology

-where $\theta$ represents model-specific parameters-such as guidance scale and ControlNet conditioning scale.
-The generated image, $I_0$ serves as the starting point for the creative editing and iterative refinement process as described in the following sections. \\

-\textbf{Image Editing:} If the user provides an image instead of generating one, or if an enhancement to $I_0$ is required, the \textit{Generative Executor} performs disentangled creative edits using

-where $G$ is the ControlNet model used to perform disentangled edits, $P_c$ is the high-creativity editing prompt generated in the pre-generation planning phase and $\theta$ represents parameters of $G$.
+\textbf{Image Editing:} If the user provides an image instead of generating one, or if an enhancement to $I_0$ is required, the \textit{Generative Executor} performs disentangled creative edits using $ I_e = G(P_c, I_0, \theta)$ where $G$ is the ControlNet model used to perform disentangled edits, $P_c$ is the high-creativity editing prompt generated in the pre-generation planning phase and $\theta$ represents parameters of $G$.
 After generation or editing, the resulting image progresses to the post-generation evaluation phase to investigate if further iterative refinements are necessary.

-\subsubsection{Post-Generation Evaluation}
+\subsection{Post-Generation Evaluation}

-The post-generation evaluation phase assesses the edited creative image, $I_e$ (or $I_0$ for generation) against the creativity template, $T$ to maximize creativity.
-This Critic $A_3$ and the Creative Director $A_1$ collaborate, with the \textit{Critic} systematically evaluating the initial edited image, $I_e$ based on the creativity template, $T$.
-The \textit{Critic} utilizes the LLM-as-a-Judge framework \cite{zheng2023llm_as_a_judge} to evaluate the edited image $I_e$ by assigning a creativity score, $S_i$ for each of the six $i^{th}$ creativity criteria on a 1-5 scale.
-The overall Creativity Index, $CI$ is then computed as:
+The post-generation evaluation assesses the edited creative image, $I_e$ (or $I_0$ for generation) against the creativity template, $T$ to maximize creativity.
+This Critic $A_4$ and the Creative Director $A_1$ collaborate, with the \textit{Critic} systematically evaluating the initial edited image, $I_e$ based on the creativity template, $T$.
+The \textit{Critic} utilizes the LLM-as-a-Judge to evaluate the edited image $I_e$ by assigning a creativity score, $S_i$ for each of the six $i^{th}$ creativity criteria on a 1-5 scale.
+The overall Creativity Index, $CI$ is then computed as: $CI = \sum_{i=1}^{6} S_i$.

 If the total creativity score, $CI < S_{\epsilon}$, where $S_{\epsilon}$ is a predefined threshold, the edited image $I_e$ is considered suboptimal in creativity.
 The \textit{Creative Director} then reviews the \textit{Critic}'s evaluation and may challenge its assessment if the assigned scores misalign with the creative blueprint, $B$.
-Once a consensus is reached, $I_e$ is either finalized or progresses to the next phase for further enhancement based on the final creativity score $CI$.
+Once a consensus is reached, $I_e$ is either finalized or progresses to further enhancement based on the final creativity score $CI$.